computerscienceiscool/llm-tools/README.md

 Let me run the tests <exec go test ./...>
 Now build the project <exec make build>
 ```

+**Important**: The exec container (`python-go`) includes Python and Go.
+For other languages or tools, you may need to use a different image or build a custom one.

 ### 4. Semantic Search: `<search query>`
 ```
 Find files related to authentication <search user login auth>